naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.25.STP.md

 #### RSTP Interface Behaviour

 The main changes with RTSP can be seen when changed occur in the network.
+RSTP acts differently on some interfaces based on what is connected to the interface.

+* Edge-type behaviour and PortFast: RSTP improves convergence for edge type connections by immediately placing the port in forwarding state hen the link is physically active
+* Link-type shared: RSTP does not do anything differently from STP on link-type shared links.
+However, because most links between switches today are full duplex, point-to-point and not shared this does not matter.
+* Link-type point-to-point: RSTP improves convergence over full duplex links between switches.
+RSTP recognizes the loss of the path to the root bridge through the root port in 6 seconds (based on three times the hello value of 2 seconds).
+RSTP thus recognizes a lost path to the root much more quickly.

+#### RSTP and STP Port States Table